 - in the toolbar. - 2.
 Make the MODULUS viewport orientation LEFT ("L" in the square at the right bottom corner of the viewport. - 3.
 In the MODULUS viewport find the aortic arch. - 4.
 Determine the systolic time frame where the images show a definitive velocity signal. - 5.
 Please verify at least one of the following situations described below is correct.
-If not, contact Medis Support, see section: Support. - 1 If the aortic arch is white, in the viewport containing PA / AP view, then velocity encoding direction should be AP. - 1 If the aortic arch is black, in the viewport containing PA / AP view, then velocity encoding direction should be PA.
+If not, contact Medis Support, see section: Error!
+Reference source not found.. - 1 If the aortic arch is white, in the viewport containing PA / AP view, then velocity encoding direction should be AP. - U If the aortic arch is black, in the viewport containing PA / AP view, then velocity encoding direction should be PA.